tomas-st/bedrock-ai-agent-for-email/readme.md

 - An AWS account with access to AWS Bedrock
 - Python 3.x installed
 - Enable the corresponding model for your AWS region on https://console.aws.amazon.com/bedrock/ (anthropic.claude-v2:1)
+- We are using task instead of make (brew install go-task/tap/go-task)

 ## Installation
 1. **Clone the repository:**